hella753/form_and_database/README.md

 * with the help of `forms.py` new product is added in the cart.
 * Products, Categories, ProductTags, orders, reviews can be added from the admin panel.
 * `CartItem` object is created every time the user presses the **"Add to Cart"** button either from the **shop** page or **product detail** page.
 User's cart is assigned to CartItem.
 Before the item gets added program checks if there is products of this amount left in the database.
-* Pagination works with filtering and search as well.
-(Not with sorting tho.
-I'll get back to it later)
+* Pagination works with filtering, search and sorting as well.
 * Search bar is working on homepage in both searching places: In **modal** and in **header**.
 It works on the Shop and Product Detail pages. **Filters the products by name.** Redirects to store:shop if the current url is different.
 * store/category has 2 root categories.
 They are both displayed in dropdown menu in navbar and have their urls but use the same view as shop.
 * Cart items count is displayed on the navbar cart icon.
 Cart items are also displayed on the order:cart and order:checkout